 The most important epidemiological difference between squamous cell carcinoma and adenocarcinoma is the strong association between GERD and adenocarcinoma.
 The results of a population-based case-controlled study suggest that symptomatic gastroesophageal reflux is a risk factor for adenocarcinoma of the esophagus.
-The frequency, severity, and duration of reflux symptoms were positively associated with increased risk of adenocarcinoma of the esophagus.
-In a case-control study from Sweden, the OR was 7.7 for patients with recurrent reflux symptoms, while the OR for patients with long-standing and severe symptoms was 43.5 (95% CI, 18.3–103.5).
+The frequency, severity, and duration of reflux symptoms were positively associated with an increased risk of adenocarcinoma of the esophagus.
+In a case-control study from Sweden, the OR was 7.7 for patients with recurrent reflux symptoms, while the odds ratio (OR) for patients with long-standing and severe symptoms was 43.5 (95% confidence interval [CI], 18.3–103.5).
 A meta-analysis of 1,128 individuals with esophageal adenocarcinoma from five case-control studies reported statistically significant increases in risk with recurrent heartburn (OR, 4.6; 95% CI, 3.3–6.6), regurgitation (OR, 4.6; 95% CI, 3.4–6.1), or both (OR, 4.8; 95% CI, 3.4–6.8).
 Daily heartburn and regurgitation was associated with an eightfold increase in risk (OR, 8.0; 95% CI, 4.5–14.0).
 The probable mechanism is that long-standing GERD is associated with the development of Barrett esophagus, a condition in which an abnormal intestinal-type epithelium replaces the stratified squamous epithelium that normally lines the distal esophagus; Barrett esophagus is considered a precursor of esophageal adenocarcinoma.
 The intestinal-type epithelium of Barrett esophagus has a characteristic endoscopic appearance that differs from squamous epithelium.
 Dysplasia in Barrett epithelium represents a neoplastic alteration of the columnar epithelium that may progress to invasive adenocarcinoma.

 A population-based cohort study in Sweden shows that patients with Barrett esophagus develop adenocarcinoma of the esophagus at about 1.2 cases per 1,000 person-years of follow-up monitoring, which is about 11.3 times higher than in the general population.
 Thus, while the relative risk may be elevated, the absolute risk is still not high.
 Furthermore, over half of the cases of adenocarcinoma of the esophagus are not associated with GERD symptoms.